Miracle-2001/GNN4EEG/README.md

 However, it remains challenging to evaluate the transferability of these models and implement GNN-based EEG classification models in practice due to the lack of easy-to-use toolkits and large-scale public benchmarks.
 To tackle this, we build GNN4EEG, a benchmark and toolkit for EEG classification with GNN. -->

 GNN4EEG is a benchmark and toolkit focusing on Electroencephalography (EEG) classification tasks via Graph Neural Network (GNN), aiming to facilitate research in this direction.
 Researchers can arbitrarily choose their prefered GNN models, hyper-parameters and experimental protocols.
-Training and evaluating dataset can be flexibly chosen as the default FACED dataset (with detailed information listed in "Models and Dataset" chapter) or any self-built datasets.
+Training and evaluating dataset can be flexibly chosen as the default *FACED dataset* (with detailed information listed in "Models and Dataset" chapter) or any *self-built datasets*.
 The characteristics of our toolkit can be summarized as follows:

 - **Large Benchmark**: We introduce a large benchmark constructed with ***4*** EEG classification tasks based on